Upgrading NeoVim Config with Kickstart.nvim

 UI of AstroNvim.
 Isn’t it beautiful?

-I guess it’s time I upgraded my NeoVim configs to stay updated.
+It’s time I upgraded my NeoVim configs to stay updated.

 AstroNvim vs Kickstart